Edge School: History

 The school was founded in 1999 by Brent Devost, and combines athletics with a strong emphasis on academics.

-In 2008, Edge built a new 170,000 square foot facility with complete academic amenities and a state-of-the-art sports complex.
+In 2008, Edge built a new 170,000 square foot facility with complete academic amenities and a sports complex.

 Jim Davidson Sports Complex

-The Jim Davidson Sports Complex is a world-class athletic, recreational and community-use facility.
+The Jim Davidson Sports Complex is an athletic, recreational and community-use facility.
 Inside the 90,000 sq. ft. complex there are 2 NHL-sized arenas, Founders & Alumni Lounge, gymnasium with 2 NBA-sized courts, high-performance training centre, 3 professional dance studios, golf centre, and a sports medicine clinic.